d2l-ai/d2l-en/chapter_introduction/intro.md

 #### Text to Speech

-Text to Speech (TTS) is the inverse of speech recognition.
+Text-to-Speech (TTS) is the inverse of speech recognition.
 In other words, the input $x$ is text and the output $y$ is an audio file.
 In this case, the output is *much longer* than the input.